pmastropolo/module-three-javascript-password-generator-project/README.md

 ## Description

 Created an application to generate a random password with Javascript.
 I was provided with some starter code.
 HTML and CSS was already provided.
 Client wanted an application to generate stronger passwords, therefore providing better security.
-When you first enter the website, you should be greeted with a prompt asking, How many characters would you like im your password?
+When you first enter the website, you should be greeted with a prompt asking, How many characters would you like in your password?
 There should be confirm questions next asking if you would like numbers, lower case characters, upper case characters, or any special characters.
 Depending on user choice, script should generate a random password based on user selections.
+User will HAVE TO hit the generate password button to recieve new password.

 ## Table of Contents:file_folder:
 - [Installation](#installation)